MichaelFisherHUB/terms-of-use-and-privacy-policy/README.md

 You agree that while using any of Lone Fisher Games Services you will not, under any circumstances:

--   Initiate, assist, take part (directly or indirectly) in any type of attack, including any type of hacker attack, distribution of any viruses, worms, adware or any deleterious/malicious code upon the Services, or other attempts to disrupt the Services or to disturb any other person’s use of the Services.
+-   Initiate, assist, take part (directly or indirectly) in any type of attack, including any type of hacker attack, distribution of any viruses, worms, adware or any deleterious/malicious code upon the Services, or other attempts to disrupt the Services or to disturb any other person's use of the Services.
 -   Harass, bully, threaten any other users, post or submit any abusive, threatening, bullying, obscene, harassing, offensive, pornographic or illegal content, or any other content that infringes or violates the rights of other users.
 -   Exploit any errors or bugs found in the provided Services and/or distribute them, nor promote the use of them to the other users in any way or form.
--   Attempt to access another user’s Account, collect or harvest personal information from other users, nor attempt to obtain another user’s Login information.
+-   Attempt to access another user's Account, collect or harvest personal information from other users, nor attempt to obtain another user's Login information.

 -   You will not attempt to gain unauthorized access to the Service, to Accounts registered to others, or to networks from which portions of the Service are provided, including by circumventing or bypassing robot exclusion headers or security mechanisms for the Service;